AngryMorrocoy/advice-generator-app/README.md

 Well, as explained above, just shows random advices that can be useful for u :D.
 As an extra I added a small animation to the dice button when it's clicked and also disables it until the GET request has finished.

+## Some problems

+The main problem with this challenge was the caching for the requests, as it's always the same url, it doesn't even tries to fetch new data.
+I fixed this by adding a query parameter "\_" with different values each time the request is made.

+I didn't use the 'Cache-Control' header, because it made the request to fail with a CORS exception, I decided to avoid this, and just change one line...